Eyelid Tumor Reconstruction

 Many people develop abnormal growths on the eyelids.
 In some cases, these lesions could be skin tags, cysts or other benign growths.

 If the tumor is found to be cancerous, Dr. McCracken will usually refer the patient to a Mohs surgeon, a dermatologic surgeon who specializes in removing cancerous growths.
-Once all the cancer cells are removed, Dr. McCracken will repair the eyelid in a separate procedure, usually within a day or two.
+Once all the cancer cells are removed, Dr. McCracken will repair the eyelid in a separate procedure, either the same day or within a day or two.

 The reconstructive procedure will depend on the size of the deficit left after removal of the tumor.
 It’s important to understand that the size of a tumor is often larger than what appears on the surface of the eyelid.
 It’s impossible to know how far the growth extends below the surface, and how much tissue will need to be removed, until the procedure is actually performed.
 There are a number of techniques that may be used to repair eyelids, including direct closure, skin grafts and the creation of flaps from surrounding tissue.
 The method of repair will depend on the nature of the deficit.

-Eyelids play a key role in lubricating and protecting the eye from injury.
+Eyelids play a key role in lubricating the eye, protecting the eye from injury, distributing the tear film, and draining tears down into the tear drainage duct..
 As an eyelid specialist, Dr. McCracken understands that the most important goal in eyelid repair is to ensure the lid functions properly after surgery.
 At the same time, Dr. McCracken uses his cosmetic training to achieve the best possible aesthetic result.

 Dr. McCracken will meet with you to assess your individual situation and discuss any possible risks that you may experience.
 Request an appointment online or call the McCracken Eye and Face Institute today at 720-851-6600 to set up an appointment for a consultation with Dr. Michael McCracken.

 In addition to performing tumor removal and reconstruction, Dr. McCracken treats a number of eye conditions such as eyebrow ptosis, thyroid eye disease and ectropion.
-He is also widely regarded as a top cheek lift, lower eyelid lift and upper eyelid lift surgeon in Denver.
+He is also widely regarded as a lower eyelid lift, upper eyelid lift, brow lift, and cheek lift surgeon in Denver.